 Fixed Upper Limits for Constituents (Milligrams per Liter, mg/l)

 |Maximum Instantaneous Concentration (Grab Sample)||Maximum Daily Average (Based on 24 Hour Composite Samples)|

-With a line of wells holding 360 gallons anywhere between 90F - 130F, there is going to be some fumes.
-While the liquids are contained within the wells, there is still some agitation and spraying and that is going to put some chemical in the air.
+With a line of wells holding 360 gallons anywhere between 90F - 130F, there are going to be some fumes.
+While the liquids are contained within the wells, there is still some agitation and spraying and that is going to put some chemicals in the air.
 Tutco-Farnam ultimately decided that overkill is the best solution to an underventilation risk.
-Our system uses large diameter hard piping.
+Our system uses large-diameter hard piping.
 Ventilation capabilities exceed normal production limits by such a degree that panels will get sucked off the table if throttled completely open.
 This gives us a wide range of control over our ability to ventilate air.
-Superior ventilation is something Tutco-Farnam employees were proactive on from the beginning.
+Superior ventilation is something Tutco-Farnam employees were proactive from the beginning.
 To take it a step further, Tutco-Farnam designed the line to be in a room that is contained from the rest of the building.
 This separation means that no fumes can make their way to people in other parts of the building.

 A Culture of Responsibility

-Tutco-Farnam employees take pride in their commitment to achieving excellence in environment, health and safety (EHS) performance.
+Tutco-Farnam employees take pride in their commitment to achieving excellence in environment, health, and safety (EHS) performance.
 It is part of our culture.
 Every employee at Tutco-Farnam as well as the entire family of Smiths Group companies has a personal responsibility and an obligation to colleagues to uphold EHS principles.
 We do it because we care, because this is our home and because it is the right thing to do.

 The extra mile in each of these examples was achieved by individual employees doing the right thing.
 That’s because EHS promotes a culture of responsibility throughout the business and it has become who we are.
 We are proud of our EHS culture and the measurably impactful initiatives that come with it.